vzhomeexperiments/translateVTT/README.md

 ## Why do you need it?

-This course is about **automating your translation jobs with Google Translate API**.
+This course is about **automating translation jobs with Google Translate API**.
 We will access it via R Software for Statistics and Graphics.
-This way we coud use this course even for more anvance text processing or even sentiment analysis.
-With R we can do all that while not being professional programmers
+This way we could use this course even for more advance text processing or even sentiment analysis.

 Google Translate web page is free service, **Google translate API is not free**.
-Great news is that **you can have free trial** period and you could be able to start right away without paying a dime.
+Great news is that **we can have free trial** period and you could be able to start right away without paying.

 ## Google Translator API key